GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h4>The Lazy Initialization Tatic</h4>
     <p>
         This tatic is used to speed up the process of creation and set up of the application or Initialization of elements of a module.
-Expensive processes are executed for the first time it's needed and stored so that the following requests from clients are faster.
-In that way the "expensive process" is executed only when it's needed rather than on the application's start up.
+        Expensive processes are executed only on the first time it's needed or only when it's needed and they can be stored so that the following requests from clients are faster.
+In this way the application's start up and requests from clients is much faster.
     </p>
     <p>
         For instance, imagine we have to build a website using Angular.
 The main page is a grid of movies like the following: